-In most cases, transmission utilities and other organization such as system operators and reliability coordinators will use existing communication networks.
-When a network must be created however, the structure shown in Figure 28 is a useful prototype.
+We distinguish between two types of telecommunications networks, both of which are referred as WANs.
+The first type is wholly owned and operated by a utility entity, such as a Trnasmission Operator, and is a private network.
+This might be the network for communication between a Transmission Operations Center and transmission substations and switching stations.
+The second type is a regional network, owned and operated by a telecommunication service provider.
+In the second case, the electric utility uses the service and does not control the communication network or its topology.
+In most cases, transmission utilities and other organization such as system operators and reliability coordinators will use existing regional service provider communication networks.
+When a private network must be created however, the structure shown in Figure 13.18 is a useful prototype.
 It is based on multiple levels of ring aggregation, but also provides for linear aggregation (such as with dedicated microwave links).
 This structure is highly scalable and provides redundant pathing in order to be resilient against link or device failures.

-Figure 28.
+Figure 13.18.
 Wide Area Network Multi-Aggregation Ring Structure